School's biosecurity work and dedication recognised

 Lynmore Primary School has taken home the Kura (School) Award at the 2021 Biosecurity Awards.

-After being a finalist in last year's awards, its pest programme has seen pupils build and distribute more than 300 pest traps in their local area.
+After being a finalist in last year's awards, its envoironmental programme has seen pupils build and distribute more than 300 pest traps in their local area.

 For the past six years, Lynmore Primary School has been making its mark with its student-led biosecurity work.